‘It’s In The Details’

 - MacRobertson’s Confectionery – two-color and MacRobertson’s ad on back

-- Village Maid Tobacco – full color with Village Maid stamp in gold foil area on back
+- Village Maid Confectionery – full color with Village Maid stamp in gold foil area on back

-- Village Maid Tobacco – full color with no stamp in gold foil area on back
+- Anonymous or Village Maid Confectionery – full color with no stamp in gold foil area on back

 - Wills Tobacco – full color with Wills ad on back